Lady Colin Campbell: Early life

 Campbell was born in Jamaica on 17 August 1949 as George William Ziadie, one of four children of department store owner Michael George Ziadie and Gloria Dey (née Smedmore).
-She said in a interview that her father was a Russian count and that she is thus a Russian countess in her own right and has stated that her family descends from Charlemagne and William the Conqueror.
+She said in an interview that her father was a Russian count and that she is thus a Russian countess in her own right and has stated that her family descends from Charlemagne and William the Conqueror.
 Campbell is a cousin of opera director Sir Peter Jonas.

 At birth, she had a genital malformation (a fused labia and deformed clitoris).
-Medical advice at the time was to assign her as a male so that she could live what was deemed a normal life, as what was thought of at that time as "the superior sex".
+Medical advice at the time was to assign her as a male so that she could live what was deemed a normal life, as that was thought to be "the superior sex" at the time.
 Though her family life was otherwise happy, Ziadie has since spoken and written of the many personal issues she faced being raised as a boy when she is biologically female.

 Her family, the Ziadies, were prominent in Jamaica after emigrating from Lebanon, having grown wealthy from trade.
 Campbell moved from Jamaica to New York City to attend the Fashion Institute of Technology.
 She was not able to have the corrective surgery needed for her congenital vaginal malformation until 1970 when she was 21, when her grandmother discovered what had occurred and gave her the $5,000 she needed.
 At that time, Ziadie legally changed her name from George William Ziadie to Georgia Arianna Ziadie and received a new birth certificate.
-"No one ever faced the knife more eagerly than I. You would have thought I was going on a wonderful cruise – which, in a way, I suppose I was," Ziadie wrote in her autobiography.
+"No one ever faced the knife more eagerly than I. You would have thought I was going on a wonderful cruise – which, in a way, I suppose I was", Ziadie wrote in her autobiography.
 She had already started working as a model in New York City prior to her surgery.
+Besides modelling, she worked at Harrods, served as social secretary to the Libyan ambassador, and organised charity events.